 The Portal houses over 1,000 map layers illustrating commercial fishing along the East Coast.
 The Mid-Atlantic Regional Council on the Ocean (MARCO) has added much of this data in consultation with industry members, who have helped make the Portal’s maps more accurate, timely and informative for ocean management deliberations.

-In this edition of Ocean Stories, we’ll provide a tour of some of the most important and frequently consulted fishing data products available on the site.
+In this edition of Ocean Stories, we provide a tour of some of the most important and frequently consulted fishing data products available on the site.
+All maps should be interpreted with a deep understanding of the fishery and should serve as a starting point for additional research and insight from the industry and fishery managers.
+Visit the Using the Portal page for helpful tutorials on the Portal and its tools.

 Vessel Monitoring System (VMS) Data

 The federal vessel monitoring system (VMS) is used by the National Oceanic and Atmospheric Administration’s (NOAA) enforcement program to electronically monitor the location and movement of commercial fishing vessels.
-Certain vessels are required to carry transponders that signal their position to satellites around the clock, helping the agency enforce compliance with regional fishing quotas and environmental laws.
+Certain vessels are required to carry transponders that signal their position to satellites, helping the agency enforce compliance with regional fisheries management.
 The data produced has also been used to create insightful maps showing fishing activity from the Gulf of Maine to Cape Hatteras.

 Now view the data from the same time window, but only for travel under 4 knots.
 The lower-speed maps filter out the areas where the vessels were in transit and show only where fishing activity likely took place.